Gellybean/Gellybean/MathfinderBot.md

  - The enhancement bonus (if any) to AC.

 #### Remarks
-This command will apply a specific set of armor (or a shield) to an active character.
+This command will apply the stats gained from a specific set of armor (or a shield) to an active character.
 For shields, this applies a shield bonus to AC and skill check penalties.
 For armor, this applies an armor bonus to AC, skill check penalties, and max AC gained from Dexterity.

 ### **-PRESET-WEAPON-**